vorj/clpy/README.md

 `cl.h` and OpenCL libs (`libOpenCL.so`) must be able to be included and linked without any special path settings.

-For example with AMD APP SDK, you should set following environment variables:
+For example with AMD APP SDK, you should set the following environment variables:

 ```sh
 export C_INCLUDE_PATH=${C_INCLUDE_PATH}:${AMDAPPSDKROOT}/include